 Image 1.
 The impressive “Reality Touch Theater” of the University of Groningen.
 Published by University of Groningen, 2011.

 Is it infrared then?
-No. Some of the technology’s disadvantages like the vulnerability to external light and increased response times have led researchers to a different direction.
+No. Some of the technology’s disadvantages like the vulnerability to external light and increased response times make it not ideal the extra large touch screen.
+This led researchers to a different direction.

 Projected-capacitive technology is taking the lead